Built-in Search Engine Optimisation (SEO) features

 We highly recommend consulting a recommended SEO professional before making these changes.

-Virtual URLs allow you to change the URL of a page.
-This can make them more user friendly and can improve SEO.
+Virtual URLs allow you to change the URL of a page to make them more user-friendly and improve SEO.

-For example, if a page displaying prints by an artist called Judith Smiths URL is /artists/24-judith-smith/category/2/, then a virtual URL could be created here to make a more user friendly one: /limited-edition-prints-by-artist-judith-smith/.
+For example, you can remove the ID number or other excessive numbers/letters from a URL to make it more cohesive and understandable.
+Take this URL for instance: if a page displaying prints by an artist called Judith Smith has a URL of /artists/24-judith-smith/category/2/ a virtual URL could be created to make it simplified and user friendly: /limited-edition-prints-by-artist-judith-smith/.
 As long as the URL is unique to the site, any text can be used for the URL.
+You can also use this tool to add keywords to the URL, which can help the page rank more highly for your desired search term.

 Important: Making a change to a page more than once may result in broken links in cases where the previous virtual URL is linked-to from external websites - this may affect search engine performance.